E. THOMAS (THOM) HARVEY, III

 A Delaware native, Mr. Harvey attended Conrad High School, graduating in 1970.
 He completed his undergraduate degree from University of Delaware, graduating in 1975 with a Bachelors of Science in Business Administration from the esteemed School of Business and Economics.

 Mr. Harvey lives in Centerville, DE and Rehoboth Beach, DE.
-A leader in both business and philanthropic interests in Delaware for nearly four decades, Mr. Harvey’s greatest achievement is his five established children.
+A leader in both business and philanthropic interests in Delaware for nearly four decades, Mr. Harvey’s greatest achievement is his four established children.